AnnleeFores/vid-sync/README.md

 These are some of the other things I learned and put into practise during this project.

 - Data storage and retrieval from session storage.
-- Running API fetches every 2000ms to reduce chat latency.
+- Running API fetches every 2000ms.
-- How to Use Async/Await in JS
+- How to Use Async/Await in JS.
-- Developing RESTful APIs.
 - Designing a mobile-responsive frontend.

-I couldn't figure out how to do this project without `csrf_exempt`.
+I couldn't figure out how to do this project without `@csrf_exempt`.
 Even though I was able to get the CSRF to work on a single session using this [documentation](https://docs.djangoproject.com/en/4.0/ref/csrf/), the CSRF verification failed when multiple sessions were running concurrently.
 So I'm still working on a solution for this.
-For the time being, it works flawlessly with `csrf_exempt`.
+For the time being, it works flawlessly with `@csrf_exempt`.

 ## How to run the application